aguerrero232/kubernetes-zero-to-pro/06-adv-services-and-networking/26-network-policies/README.md

 ## **Description** 👀

-By default `kubernetes` *allows all traffic to and from `pods`*.
+By default `Kubernetes` *allows all traffic to and from `pods`*.
 This is a **security risk** as it *allows `pods` to communicate with each other without any restrictions*.
 Network policies allow you to restrict traffic to and from `pods`.
 This is done by creating a network policy object that specifies which `pods` can communicate with each other.

 <br>